For May’s Cook Book Club, we’re using ‘Mexico, One Plate at a Time’ by Rick Bayless.

 One of the first recipes that the book compelled me to try was Rick’s recipe for Horchata.
 Funny, it’s not something I had come across, or maybe I did, but didn’t try because I was too busy enjoying margaritas!
 It’s a lovely drink made from rice and almonds soaked overnight, and blended up with sugar and milk.
 After I had tried my first batch, I was totally hooked.

 There is something so creamy, sweet and yet light about this drink.
 At first I was surprised that it was meant to be a cold drink.
 But now I can totally see why.
 It is soooo refreshing over ice.
+Rick shows us that in Mexico they will actually pour it over melon balls!
 And then I thought, I bet it would be amazing with rum.
 Yeah, I went there.
 It was!!
 Kinda like a Pina Colada.
 And then I learned that I wasn’t the first one to do this.
 Apparently the RumChata is a real thing.
 I wasn’t that brilliant after all.
 I’ve also tried it with tequila and triple sec and some fresh squeezed orange juice- how sublime.
 So this is a keeper of a drink.
 Both for morning breakfast (without the alcohol, right?), or afternoon cocktails!

 You can totally switch this up, adding grated or flaked coconut to the rice and almonds, and changing the milk to coconut milk.
 I’m already envisioning frozen treats using this drink!
 Ice cream…

 It’s great to have some drink recipes on hand for when you want to be refreshed on a hot day, when company comes over, or just for something healthy to sip on (you can totally control how sweet you make the Horchata) I can totally see having even a half size recipe ready to go in the fridge at a moment’s notice.
 Here’s hoping you’ll enjoy adding this to your collection!
 Ole!